Tinkcr/M4nifest0/README.md

-### 🔞The M4nifest0 (MCS) team ☠️ is a security team from the Black Hat hacker group🏴‍☠️that has set up public sites👀, destroyed government sites🦠, and disclosed information around the world to enforce people's rights.💀💪 👋
+### 🔞The M4nifest0 (MCS) team

+### ☠️ is a security team from the Black Hat hacker group🏴‍

+### ☠️that has set up public sites👀, destroyed government sites🦠, and disclosed information around the world to enforce people's rights.💀💪

 <!--
 **M4nifest0/M4nifest0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.